kshaffer/courses/mt1-syllabusUpdate.md

 ## Voting

-Please vote on the following form by Thursday, October 30.
+We will vote in class on Thursday, October 30.
 You will have an opportunity to ask questions about this via email or in class on Tuesday.
-If it is clear, and you know what you want to do, you can vote right away.
-Note that I am asking for names simply as a backup, in case it looks like something went wrong with the voting.
-(I want to make sure it is fair.)
-When I download the results, I will look at names separate from the votes, in case it looks like there is a software error (votes registered more than once), or something like that.

 Thanks!
-And choose wisely.

-<iframe src="https://docs.google.com/forms/d/1o2QfoXoSBKl8angeeTM25906nbmh_fAZRNHtdmiF25Q/viewform?embedded=true" width="600" height="500" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe>